Wrapped sheaves: Microlocal sheaf theory

-\begin{mypro} The category $\PrLcg$ and hence $\cat_\omega$ admits small colimits, which can be computed in $\Cat$ as limits by passing to right adjoints.
-Here we use the fact that a morphism $F: \mathscr{C} \rightarrow \mathscr{D}$ in $\PrLcg$ is a left adjoint since it preserves colimits. \end{mypro}
+\begin{proposition}[{\cite[Proposition 5.5.7.11]{Lurie1}}] The category $\PrLcg$ and hence $\cat$ admits small colimits, which can be computed in $\Cat$ as limits by passing to right adjoints.
+Here we use the fact that a morphism $F: \sC \rightarrow \sD$ in $\PrLcg$ is a left adjoint since it preserves colimits. \end{proposition}

-Classically, one use the theory of triangulated categories to encode homological information of sheaves on topological spaces.
-These categories are $1$-categories with structures and can be used to remember a (small) portion of homotopies.
+Classically, one use the theory of triangulated categories to encode homological information.
+They are $1$-categories with structures and can be used to remember a small portion of homotopies.
 However, limits and colimits are scarce in this setting.
-For example, the non-zero morphism $e: \mathbb{Z}/2 \rightarrow \mathbb{Z}/2[1]$ in $D(\mathbb{Z})$ does not have a kernel.
-Hence, we use the theory of stable categories instead.
+For example, the kernel of the (unique) non-zero morphism $e: \ZZ/2 \rightarrow \ZZ/2[1]$ in $D(\ZZ)$ does not exist.
+See, for example, \cite[2.2.1]{Toen}.
+Hence, we use the theory of stable categories \cite[Chapter 1]{Lurie2} in this paper instead.

-\begin{mydef} A category $\mathscr{C}$ is \textit{pointed} if there exists a zero object $0$, i.e., an object which is both initial and final. \end{mydef}
+\begin{definition} A category $\sC$ is \textit{pointed} if there exists a zero object $0$, i.e., an object which is both initial and final. \end{definition}

-A sequence $X \rightarrow Y \rightarrow Z$ in a pointed category $\mathscr{C}$ is a \textit{fiber} (resp. \textit{cofiber}) \textit{sequence} if the diagram
+A sequence $X \rightarrow Y \rightarrow Z$ in a pointed category $\sC$ is a \textit{fiber} (resp. \textit{cofiber}) \textit{sequence} if the diagram

 is a pullback/pushforward.
-In this case, we say $X$ (resp. $Z$) is the \textit{fiber} (resp. \textit{cofiber}) of the corresponding morphism.
+In this case, we say $X$ (resp. $Z$) is the \textit{fiber} (resp. \textit{cofiber}) of the corresponding morphism $Y \rightarrow Z$ (resp. $X \rightarrow Y$).

-\begin{mydef} A pointed category $\mathscr{C}$ is \textit{stable} if fibers and cofibers exist and a diagram as above is a fiber sequence if and only if it is a cofiber sequence.
-We say a functor $F: \mathscr{C} \rightarrow \mathscr{D}$ between stable categories is \textit{exact} if $F$ preserves finite limits and finite colimits.
-Note in a stable category $\mathscr{C}$ finite limits are the same as finite colimits so preserving one kind means preserving the other. \end{mydef}
+\begin{definition} A pointed category $\sC$ is \textit{stable} if fibers and cofibers exist and a diagram as above is a fiber sequence if and only if it is a cofiber sequence.
+We say a functor $F: \sC \rightarrow \sD$ between stable categories is \textit{exact} if $F$ preserves finite limits and finite colimits.
+Note in a stable category $\sC$ finite limits are the same as finite colimits so preserving one kind means preserving the other. \end{definition}

+\begin{remark} We recall that in the stable case, an object $X$ is compact if and only if $\Hom(X,-)$ preserves coproducts. \end{remark}